 A quieter environment is also an easier environment in which to stay focused.
 Being surrounded by noise can make employees feel distracted and even stressed.
 In a call center, noise can easily become a big, distracting problem.
 With soundproofing, you can enjoy a quieter environment in your call center, so employees can remain focused on their work without losing their train of thought or being distracted by the conversations going on around them.

-If call center employees are struggling to hear over the sounds of each other’s voices, one solution is to install white noise machines.
+If call center employees are struggling to hear over the sounds of each other’s voices, one solution is to install sound masking systems.
 Adding to all the noise may seem counterintuitive, but white noise can help mask the sounds of voices.
-Even if you have to turn up the volume on white noise, your employees will have a better chance of hearing since white noise is less disruptive than the noise of nearby voices.
+Even if you have to increase the volume of the sound masking system, your employees will have a better chance of hearing because sound masking frequencies are less disruptive than the noise of nearby voices.

 2. Distribute Sound